 Boeing Technical / Manufacturing Assistance.

-If Boeing reasonably believes that Seller will be unable to perform any of its obligations under this BSCA, Boeing may assist Seller and the Supply Chain.
-Seller will reimburse Boeing for such assistance at Boeing’s fully burdened wrap rate, multiplied by the estimated hours recorded by Boeing, plus the estimated material costs associated with providing such assistance.
-Such reimbursement may be Setoff at Boeing’s sole discretion.
+If Boeing reasonably believes that Seller will be unable to perform any of its obligations under this BSCA, Boeing may assist Seller and the Supply Chain..
 No assistance provided by Boeing hereunder will relieve Seller of any of its obligations under this BSCA.

 Assurance of Performance.

 If Boeing determines at any time that it is not sufficiently assured of Seller’s full, timely, and continuing performance hereunder, Boeing may request written assurance with respect to any specific matters that are affecting or could affect Seller's performance of this BSCA (Assurance of Performance).
-Seller will provide to Boeing an Assurance of Performance as promptly as possible, but no later than ten (10) calendar days following Boeing's request.
+Seller will provide to Boeing an Assurance of Performance as promptly as possible, but no later than ten (10) M days following Boeing's request.
 Each Assurance of Performance will include all information, reports, and other materials prepared by Seller as Boeing may reasonably request.
 Except as to payment for accepted Products, Boeing may suspend all or any part of Boeing's performance hereunder until Boeing receives an Assurance of Performance from Seller satisfactory to Boeing.

 Termination.